Nexuist/Mobile-MOV-Fuzz/README.md

 >
 > -- https://en.wikipedia.org/wiki/Fuzz_testing

 This script applies the concept of fuzzing to the Safari browser on iOS devices.
-It was written to help the [OpenJailbreak](https://twitter.com/OpenJailbreak) group (which I was a part of) find vulnerabilities in the way Safari handled Quicktime video (.MOV) rendering that could potentially be exploited to help create a jailbreak.
+It was written to help the [OpenJailbreak](https://twitter.com/OpenJailbreak) group (which I was a part of) find vulnerabilities in the way Safari handled QuickTime video rendering that could potentially be exploited to help create a jailbreak.

 ### Dependencies